 But with lots of options comes complexity.

 In this blog series, we attempt to tackle some of the key considerations you should consider when making workload placement decisions.
-This month, we’re talking with Derek DeHaan on cloud interoperability considerations when deciding the best execution venue for your workloads.
+This month, we’re talking with Derek DeHaan on interoperability in multi-cloud when deciding the best execution venue for your workloads.

 You spend a lot of time with OneNeck’s customers, helping them weigh their options when deciding what platform best suits their workload.
 When it comes to interoperability, what should they absolutely consider?

-So, when we talk about interoperability, the most important consideration we hear from our customers is around cloud security.
+So, when we talk about interoperability in multi-cloud, the most important consideration we hear from our customers is around multi-cloud security.
 When tying workloads together across multiple platforms, it is critical to understand how the workloads and data can interact and traverse between those platforms in a secure manner.
 This includes the data and user/administrator access to ensure your data is protected.

 Another key consideration with interoperability is what sort of bare metal compute requirements does your organization have today and can those be fulfilled by the new platform of choice.
 What I mean by that is that customers today currently have legacy applications and hardware they’ve invested in, either in their own data center or in a colocation provider, and maybe those things are a year or so into a 3-year lifecycle.
 With a hosted private cloud option, if required (especially at OneNeck – I can’t speak for other providers), if you have those investments in hardware, we can bring that into our data centers and attach it directly to our private cloud while still giving you access over our backbone to the hyperscaler’s as well.